Cindy Lewis: Steward of Keys Coral Protection

 CL: Sharing a swim with Labrador retriever Burke, my latest senior rescue and fabulous companion.
 I enjoy diving when I can on weekends to outplant coral or do reef cleanups, at least with a camera in hand.
 I can’t just dive without something to do!
 Also, a quiet kayak exploring the mangroves or watching a Keys sunset.

-Lewis checks on fragments of staghorn coral rescued from higher-than-normal water temperatures and brought to KML for nurturing.
+Lewis checks on fragments of staghorn coral rescued from higher-than-normal water temperatures in 2023 and brought to KML for nurturing.
 Photo: M. Chesney